azsk/AzTS-docs/01-Setup and Getting started/README.md

 # Step 2: Save resource id and principal Id generated for user identity using below command.
 This will be used in AzTS Soln installation.
 # -----------------------------------------------------------------#

+# Resource id of the user-assigned managed identity
 $UserAssignedIdentity.Id

+# Object id of the user-assigned managed identity
 $UserAssignedIdentity.PrincipalId

 ```